aroy105/clink/README.md

 ## A _fast_ and _customizable_ Mancala State Simulator built by Arghya Roy

-Does your family yell at you when you take forever strategizing about Mancala moves? :speak_no_evil:
+Does your family yell at you when you take forever strategizing about Mancala? :speak_no_evil:

 Do you find it hard to remember your pre-calculated moves when playing against your significant other? :anguished:

-Are you bored by the cumbersome stones, the shallow pits, and the snail pace of physical mancala? :zzz:
+Are you frusturated by the cumbersome stones, the shallow pits, and the snail pace of physical Mancala? :zzz:

 Sounds like YOU :ok_woman: need Clink in your life!